-Millennial gold is really having a moment.
-And with the Duchess of Sussex sporting a gold engagement ring and wedding band, it’s easy to see why so many are shunning the popularity of silver in favour of warmer toned metals.
+Gold jewellery is having a moment.
+Whether it's celebrities like Holly Willoughby or the the young royals Kate & Meghan seen wearing gold more than any other metal colour, it’s easy to see why so many are shunning the popularity of silver in favour of warmer toned metals.

 But does gold really work with your skin tone?
 What about rose gold?